adam-aph/raspberry-pi-and-digital-art-frame/README.md

 <br>

 >[!NOTE]
->The estimated runtime is 6-month per charge.
+>The estimated runtime is 6 months per charge.
 ><br>Every day, the Raspberry Pi boots up in 40 seconds and runs a refresh job for 50 seconds, staying active for about 90 seconds total.

 ## License